How to: Use Data Collections in a Dropdown Component

 Overview

-NOTE You'll see the terms reference data and data collections.
-Both terms refer to an Unqork data collection.
+You'll see the terms "reference data" and "data collections".
+Both terms refer to an Unqork Data Collection.

-For this how-to guide, use an Initializer with a New Submission Trigger Type.
-The Initializer triggers a Plug-In component that requests data from an existing data collection.
-A Dropdown component references the data collection and populates a list in a drop-down menu.
+For this how-to guide, use an Initializer component with a New Submission Trigger Type.
+The Initializer triggers a Plug-In component that requests data from an existing Data Collection.
+A Dropdown component references the Data Collection and populates a list in a drop-down menu.
 That way, end-users can select an option.

 To better understand how this works, here's an example.
 Say you create an application for the Motor Vehicle Division.
 Your customers need to complete an application for a new driver’s license.
 Part of the application asks the applicant to include their height.
-To make it easier for the applicant, you can make this a drop-down list.
+To make it easier for the applicant, they can select a height from a drop-down list.
 You can also provide measurements in inches and centimeters.

 What You'll Learn